opensearch-project/documentation-website/_security/configuration/generate-certificates.md

 For all host and client certificates, you should specify a subject alternative name (SAN) to ensure compliance with [RFC 2818 (HTTP Over TLS)](https://datatracker.ietf.org/doc/html/rfc2818).
 The SAN should match the corresponding CN so that both refer to the same DNS A record.
 {: .note }

 Before generating a signed certificate, create a SAN extension file that describes the DNS A record for the host.
-If you're connecting to a host that only has an IP address, either IPv4 and IPv6, use the `IP` syntax:
+If you're connecting to a host that only has an IP address, either IPv4 or IPv6, use the `IP` syntax:

 **No IP**